awslabs/amazon-asdi/code-green/workshop/README.md

 #### Sections

 Using your Event Engine account, follow the directions in each section below.
 Go in order, as they build on each other.
-You may want to download them, as doesn't render links in PDFs.
+You may want to download the PDF files, as GitHub doesn't render links in PDFs.

 1. [Create an S3 bucket and subdirectories](sections/Section-1-S3.pdf)  [(download)](https://github.com/awslabs/amazon-asdi/raw/master/code-green/workshop/sections/Section-1-S3.pdf)
 1. [Connecting Athena to the NOAA data repository](sections/Section-2-Athena.pdf) [(download)](https://github.com/awslabs/amazon-asdi/raw/master/code-green/workshop/sections/Section-2-Athena.pdf)